synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/NodeResizedEvent.md

 title: "NodeResizedEvent"
 ---

-Event payload emitted when node or group size changes.
+Event payload emitted when a node or group size changes.

-This event fires when node was resized manually by dragging resize handles or programmatically using resize methods.
+This event fires when a node is resized manually by dragging resize handles or programmatically using resize methods.

 ## Properties